Tour title bar

 You will be picked up from your Melbourne accommodation and taken to the Melbourne Airport.

-Domestic Flight - Melbourne to Yulara (Uluru)
+Own Arrangements Domestic Flight - Melbourne to Yulara (Ayers Rock Airport)

 This cost for this flight is additional to your tour, we can book this flight for you.

-Hotel transfer Ayers Rock Airport to Hotel
+Transfer from Ayers Rock Airport to Accommodation

-Accommodation: Voyages Desert Gardens Hotel
+Your accommodation: Voyages Desert Gardens Hotel

 Offering the only rooms with views of Uluru in Ayers Rock Resort, 4.5 star Desert Gardens Hotel offers elegant guestrooms within an oasis of native gardens.